hotosm/old-export-tool/README.md

 ##Setup and Modifications

-*This section was taken from the custom-extracts.pdf file found in the docu folder with additional comments italicized*
+*This section was taken from the custom-extracts.pdf file found in the docu folder with additional comments italicized.
+Please note that the repository may still have many missing assets (Ruby on Rails name for static files).*

 Information in this chapter pertains to future installations on different servers; on hot-export.geofabrik.de, these steps are already in place.